telerik/kendo-ui-core/docs-aspnet-mvc/helpers/datepicker/overview.md

         </script>

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC and on the DatePicker:

 * [ASP.NET MVC API Reference: DatePickerBuilder](/api/Kendo.Mvc.UI.Fluent/DatePickerBuilder)
 * [How to Create Masked DatePickers in ASP.NET MVC Apps]({% slug howto_create_masked_datepickers_datepickaspnetmvc %})